ghonk/ghonk.github.io/_posts/2022-06-02-reservoir_project-patents.md

 layout: post
 ---

-This project investigated the effectiveness of using the connectivity structure of real biological connectomes (e.g., Drosophila) as interchangeable reservoir layers in SoTA neural architectures like UNets, LSTMs, and Transformers.
+This project investigated the effectiveness of using the connectivity structure of mapped biological connectomes (e.g., Drosophila) as interchangeable reservoir layers in SoTA neural architectures like UNets, LSTMs, and Transformers.

 *Ensemble machine learning with reservoir neural networks*